-Language matters – use this handy Glossary of Terms that defines language relevant to skills recognition, skills data, the skills ecosystem and more:
+Language matters – use this handy glossary of skills terms that defines language relevant to digital badges, micro-credentials, recognition, skills data, the skills ecosystem and more:

 Credentials – verify, validate, confirm, or corroborate a person’s learning achievements, knowledge and preparedness for performing tasks.
 Credentials are diverse with regard to their scope, status and purpose.